space-wizards/docs/src/en/community/admin/wizards-den-banning-policy.md

 After an appeal, a banned player with a correctly handled appeal is only entitled to appeal their ban again if the ban is an Indefinite Ban, or a Voucher Ban.
 Typically the wait period between attempts is 6 months.

-A player with a temporary ban may be given the right to appeal the same ban again in the future at the discretion of the handling Appeals Team member.
-This should generally only be granted in the case of temporary bans over 2 weeks.
-Typically the wait period between attempts to appeal a temporary ban should be double the wait period for previous appeals, or 2 weeks if there have been no previous appeals.
+A player with a temporary ban may be told when they can appeal again by the processing admin.
+This is at the processing admin's discretion, but is typically 2 weeks or double the waiting period for the previous appeal.

 A player may have their appeal reviewed again or be allowed to submit a new appeal regardless of any waiting period if their appeal was handled improperly(e.g. The Handling Appeals Team member relied on incorrect facts).
 This may only be authorized by a head game admin following a successful complaint.